nd9600/jsGame/README.md

 * Exporting and importing events is really easy, since an Event is just a `type` and a `data` property that can be encoded to JSON.
 This means a list of Events can be shown to a User, who can copy them somewhere, close the game, open the game again, import the list, and come back to exactly where they were before.
 This doesn't even need to be on the same machine!

 ## EventBus
 When an [Event](#event) is created - **not** when it's handled - the event is [dispatched](https://github.com/nd9600/jsGame/blob/master/src/core/events/Event.ts#L17) to the [EventBus](https://github.com/nd9600/jsGame/blob/master/src/shell/EventBus.ts) that has been registered on the [Window](https://developer.mozilla.org/en-US/docs/Web/API/Window), if it exists.
 This is the only linkage from the Core -> the Shell.
 Apart from this, the Shell creates and handles [Events](#events) using the Core.

 When an [Event](#event) is fired, it's sent to any listeners that have been [added](https://github.com/nd9600/jsGame/blob/master/src/shell/EventBus.ts#L24) to the EventBus.
+A listener, could, for example, shake the screen a bit or play a "bump" sound if someone tries to move up when they're right beside a wall, or it could just store them somehow. **Event listeners must not modify the State.**

 An Event can be fired to multiple listeners at the same time, and one listener can listen to multiple types of Events.